 June 18, 2018

-Today, eight Washington-area independent schools—Georgetown Day, Holton-Arms, Landon, Maret, National Cathedral, Potomac, St. Albans, and Sidwell Friends—announce our shared commitment to eliminate Advanced Placement courses from our curricula by 2022.
-As the heads of these schools, we have been meeting regularly over the past several years to discuss educational research and compare experience.
+Today, eight Washington-area independent schools—Georgetown Day, Holton-Arms, Landon, Maret, National Cathedral, Potomac, St. Albans, and Sidwell Friends—announce our shared commitment to eliminate Advanced Placement courses from our curricula in 2022.* As the heads of these schools, we have been meeting regularly over the past several years to discuss educational research and compare experience.
 One topic on which we all agree is the diminished utility of AP courses and the desirability of developing our own advanced courses that more effectively address our students’ needs and interests.

 Collectively, we believe a curriculum oriented toward collaborative, experiential, and interdisciplinary learning will not only better prepare our students for college and their professional futures but also result in more engaging programs for both students and faculty.
 We expect this approach will appeal to students’ innate curiosity, increase their motivation, and fuel their love of learning.

 When introduced in the early 1950s, the AP program was intended to offer particularly ambitious students an opportunity to pursue and receive credit for college-level work, allowing them to graduate from college early.
 Yet today, few college students graduate in less than four years.
 Further, each college has its own policy as to how, or if, credit is awarded for AP tests, with some top schools no longer offering any credit at all.
 Nevertheless, many of our students feel compelled to take AP courses in the mistaken belief that failing to do so may hurt their college prospects.